Bucky Barnes: Marvel Cinematic Universe

-Sebastian Stan portrays Bucky Barnes / Winter Soldier in media set in the Marvel Cinematic Universe as part of a nine-picture deal with Marvel Studios.
-Barnes first appears in the live-action film Captain America: The First Avenger before making subsequent appearances in the live-action films Captain America: The Winter Soldier, Captain America: Civil War, Avengers: Infinity War, and Avengers: Endgame as well as the live-action Disney+ miniseries The Falcon and the Winter Soldier.
-Additionally, Stan voices alternate timeline versions of Barnes in the animated Disney+ series What If...? and will reprise his role as Barnes in the upcoming live-action film Thunderbolts.
+Sebastian Stan portrays Bucky Barnes / Winter Soldier in media set in the Marvel Cinematic Universe (MCU) as part of a nine-picture deal with Marvel Studios.
+Barnes first appears in Captain America: The First Avenger before making subsequent appearances in the films Captain America: The Winter Soldier, Captain America: Civil War, Avengers: Infinity War, Avengers: Endgame, Captain America: Brave New World, and Thunderbolts*, as well as the Disney+ miniseries The Falcon and the Winter Soldier.
+Additionally, Stan voices alternate timeline variants of Barnes in the animated series What If...?, and will reprise the role in the upcoming film Avengers: Doomsday.